 5. The Imagineering Story: This is a documentary about the Disney Parks and it pleasantly surprised me!
 There is so much behind the scenes information from rides to nightmares about the opening day of Disneyland.
 If you are a Disnerd like me, it’s worth the watch.

 Honestly, I have a really hard time getting into new content.
 I have a teeny, tiny rebellious streak, and every time I see Netflix add new content that is all original, I rebel and go back to my tried-and-true shows.
-I pay for Netflix because I want to watch the movies that I saw trailers for in the theaters.
+The reason I pay for Netflix is because I want to watch the movies that I saw trailers for in the theaters.
 I don’t want to see the dang originals.
 Just let me watch Brooklyn Nine Nine, How I Met Your Mother, and The Office on repeat, and we can still be friends.

 However, I can recognize my own bias.
 When it comes to Disney, I am *slightly* less cynical.
 So I haven’t exactly ventured out and watched all of the new content, but I plan to… maybe.
 If I get done re-watching The Office first.
 Jokes, guys.
 So I’m not going to lie, I haven’t watched *everything* on my list, but these are the ones that I will watch.